Sam Brownback, Kansas governor, nominated by Trump for religious freedom post

-President Trump will nominate Kansas Governor Sam Brownback to serve as the State Department’s ambassador at large for international religious freedom, the White House announced Wednesday.
+President Trump will nominate Kansas Gov. Sam Brownback to serve as the State Department’s ambassador at large for international religious freedom, the White House announced Wednesday.

 Mr. Brownback, a Republican who has served as governor since 2011, was a proponent of religious freedom during his nearly two decades in Congress, sponsoring the International Religious Freedom Act of 1998.

-If he is confirmed by the Senate, Mr. Brownback will head the Office of International Religious Freedom at the State Department.
+If confirmed by the Senate, Mr. Brownback will head the Office of International Religious Freedom at the State Department.
+Back in Topeka, Lt.
+Gov. Jeff Colyer would automatically become the state’s chief executive.

-Maureen Ferguson, senior policy adviser for The Catholic Association, said Mr. Brownback’s commitment to religious freedom is “unquestioned.”
+Maureen Ferguson, senior policy adviser for the Catholic Association, applauded the pick, calling Mr. Brownback’s commitment to religious freedom “unquestioned.”

-“At a time when there is an ongoing genocide of Christians and other religious minorities in the Middle East, we hope and pray the Senate will act with urgency in a bipartisan fashion and immediately confirm Gov. Brownback,” Ms. Ferguson said in a statement.
+“At a time when there is an ongoing genocide of Christians and other religious minorities in the Middle East, we hope and pray the Senate will act with urgency in a bipartisan fashion and immediately confirm Gov. Brownback,” she said in a statement.